StunlockStudios/vrising-dedicated-server-instructions/1.1.x-ps5/INSTRUCTIONS.md

 # V Rising Dedicated Server Instructions for v1.0.x (PS5)

 > [!NOTE]
-> These instructions are for the Release (1.0) version (`1.0.x`) of the V Rising Dedicated Server for the Playstation 5 version of V Rising.
+> These instructions are for the Current version (`1.1.x`) of the V Rising Dedicated Server for the Playstation 5 version of V Rising.
 >
 > Links to instructions for other versions can be found in the top level [README](../README.md) file.